The Examination

 “Those [FDA] regulations are super, super narrow and should be broadened if we were truly interested in preserving independent government,” said Genevieve Kanter, a professor at the University of Southern California who co-published a study in 2023 on the revolving door in health care regulation.

-Kanter’s study focused specifically on conflicts of interest of employees at the highest level of the U.S. Department of Health and Human Services.; It found that 38% percent of the political appointees from the FDA went into private industry, the fourth highest out of roughly two dozen offices and divisions.
+Kanter’s study focused specifically on conflicts of interest of employees at the highest level of the U.S. Department of Health and Human Services; It found that 38% percent of the political appointees from the FDA went into private industry, the fourth highest out of roughly two dozen offices and divisions.

 Early on at the Center for Tobacco Products, staff attorneys raised concerns internally about conflicts of interest for lawyers who worked on tobacco matters at the FDA and then represented the tobacco industry when they left the agency.
 In interviews, these former FDA lawyers said their colleagues have relationships with their former coworkers and know inside issues and legal strategies that could help the tobacco industry looking to tamp down any new regulations.